zero0Halo/hipchat-code-test/README.md

 * `gulp dist`: Prepares the project for distribution.
 The CSS and JS files are minified, and do not include sourcemaps.
 The rendered files can be found in the `dist` folder.

 * `gulp test`: Uses [QUnit](http://qunitjs.com) to run several tests against the compiled and bundled `index-bundle.js` file.
 Note that running this does not execute the tests, you'll have to go to the url noted below for that to happen.
+The files for running the tests can be found in the `testing` folder.

 With all options, go to `http://localhost:8080` to view the output.

+The original source code for the project can be found in the `src` folder.
+There is also a webtask that was used; more on that can be found below.

 ## Libraries/Tech of note